 Dr. Gold has received many citations including the CU Distinguished Lectureship Award, the National Institutes of Health Merit Award, the Career Development Award, and the Chiron Prize for Biotechnology.
 In addition, Dr. Gold has been a member of the American Academy of Arts and Sciences since 1993 and the National Academy of Sciences since 1995.

-Dr. Gold also serves on the board of directors of CompleGen and Plato BioPharma, and is a member of the Institute for Genome Biology External Advisory Board at the University of Illinois at Urbana-Champaign.
+Dr. Gold also serves on the boards of directors of CompleGen, Plato BioPharma and the Biological Sciences Curriculum Study, and is a member of the Institute for Genome Biology External Advisory Board at the University of Illinois at Urbana-Champaign.

 Terry L. Randall